spaceitup/checkout-android/README.rst

 RESULT_CODE_OK
 --------------

-The code indicates that the operation has executed successfully, there are two situations when this result code is returned:
+Indicates that the operation request was successful, there are two situations when this result is returned:

-1. InteractionCode is PROCEED - the PaymentResult also contains an OperationResult with detailed information about the operation.
+1. InteractionCode is PROCEED - the PaymentResult contains an OperationResult with detailed information about the operation.

-2. InteractionCode is ABORT and InteractionReason is DUPLICATE_OPERATION, this means that a previous Operation on the same List has already been executed.
+2. InteractionCode is ABORT and InteractionReason is DUPLICATE_OPERATION, this means that a previous operation on the same List has already been performed.
 This may happen if there was a network error during the first operation and the Android SDK was unable to receive a proper response from the Payment API.

-RESULT_CODE_CANCELLED
+RESULT_CODE_CANCELED
 ---------------------

-The code indicates that the Payment Page did not perform an Operation request.
+Indicates that the Payment Page did not perform a successful operation.
 This may happen for different reasons, i.e. the user clicked the back button.
-The PaymentResult may have an OperationResult with details about the failed operation request.
+The PaymentResult may contain an OperationResult with details about the failed operation.

 RESULT_CODE_ERROR
 -----------------

-The code indicates that an unrecoverable error has occurred, i.e. a Network Error or a SecurityException has been thrown inside the Android SDK.
-The PaymentResult contains a PaymentError object containing the details of the error.
+Indicates that an unrecoverable error has occurred, i.e. a SecurityException has been thrown inside the Android SDK.
+The PaymentResult contains a PaymentError Object with the error details.

 Customise Payment Page
 ======================